sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 sudo sysctl fs.inotify.max_user_watches=524288
 ```

-If you ever need to wipe your local database, run the following command.
+If you ever need to wipe your local database and Redis, run the following command.

 ```
-./dev/drop-entire-local-database.sh
+./dev/drop-entire-local-database-and-redis.sh
 ```

 ## How to Run Tests